-Since 2002, The Ocean Project has coordinated World Oceans Day on June 8.
-With about 2,000 global partners, they celebrate the ocean’s beauty and importance.
-And boy, is it important.
-We get a lot of our food and medicines from the deep blue, and it helps to keep the climate in check.
-Oh, and there’s this thing about all water being the “lungs of the earth”—as it turns out, the majority of oxygen we breathe comes from the ocean.
+The Ocean Project has coordinated the June 8 World Oceans Day for the past 17 years.
+It’s a crucial environmental issue.
+We get both foods and medicines from the deep blue, and it helps to keep the climate in check.
+Oh, and there’s this thing about water being the “lungs of the earth” — as it turns out, the majority of oxygen we breathe comes from the ocean.
 We always felt that the waves breathed some life into us.
-(Alright, once or twice it was the life guard, but that doesn’t diminish the worth of one our most valuable resources.)
+(Alright, once or twice it was the lifeguard, but that doesn’t diminish the worth of one our most valuable resources.)
 However, if we don’t take the steps to conserve it, we’ll lose a lot more than a spot for a weekend getaway.
 So dive in and do your part to keep big blue going strong.

 Why World Oceans Day is Important